 - If driving slowly, pull over where it’s safe and let faster traffic pass.

-Keeping safe outdoors and around water
+Keeping safe in the great outdoors

 - Plan your adventure and tell someone where you intend to go.
 Be prepared in case things go wrong.